 A Master’s in Geography (MA or MS) is an internationally-respected program designed to provide students with the methodological skills and theoretical perspectives necessary for undertaking independent, analytical research.
 Faculty and students collaborate to investigate critical issues dealing with society, geospatial inquiry, and the physical environment.

-There are two tracks a student may pursue: A thesis (for those students intending to pursue doctoral research) or non-thesis (for those students seeking to immediately enter the workplace).
+There are two tracks a student may pursue: A thesis track (for those students intending to pursue doctoral research) or non-thesis track (for those students seeking to immediately enter the workplace).
 Students applying for the thesis track will be given priority over non-thesis applicants for a funded position.